andrew-goad/andrew-goad/README.md

 My employment record supplies the institutional context; the independent projects above supply inspectable work samples.

-**Wells Fargo · Consumer Auto:** promoted from Vice President to Executive Director while owning the seven-year Collateral Protection Insurance (CPI) analytical system and leading additional remediation workstreams, furnishing controls and executive decision support across programs exceeding $1B in exposure and customer impact.
+**Wells Fargo · Consumer Auto:** advanced to Senior Lead Analytics Consultant at the Executive Director level.
+Led analytics for Collateral Protection Insurance (CPI) customer remediation and other Consumer Auto remediation workstreams, representing more than $1B in exposure and customer impact.
+Responsibilities included seven years of CPI recalculation-tool ownership and analytical delivery, plus credit-reporting corrections, furnishing controls and executive decision support.

-**Office of the Comptroller of the Currency:** model-ready longitudinal data and assigned analyses for Auto risk/pricing research; CECL/lifetime-PD methodology; independent recalculation, validation and decision evidence supporting economists and examination teams.
+**Office of the Comptroller of the Currency:** supported 16 Credit Risk Analysis Division economists in credit-risk research and bank examination/stress-testing work, including DFAST.
+Engineered longitudinal bureau data and pricing inputs for economist-led Auto research; developed and tested CECL/lifetime-PD approaches; independently recalculated and validated evidence.
 Research support is distinct from final model, publication or supervisory ownership.

 **U.S. Census Bureau:** statistical-production modernization, a six-analyst nightly operating workflow, analyst-controlled validation tools and automated management narratives.